-- Our customers have reduced peak day drinking water demands by 36 percent since Fiscal Year (FY) 1999 despite a 33 percent increase in customer accounts over that same period.
+- Our customers have reduced peak day drinking water demands by 20 percent since Fiscal Year (FY) 1999 despite a 32 percent increase in customer accounts over that same period.
 Similarly, demands on our raw water supply have decreased substantially.
 These reduced, long-term demands result from: - o Increased water use efficiency and conservation by our customers; - Conservation pricing and conservation ordinances including year-round water restrictions; and - Implementation of the reclaimed water system in partnership with the University of North Carolina at Chapel Hill (UNC) in 2009, which now meets about 10 percent of the community's water needs based on water sales. - These reductions in drinking water demand and the associated reductions in wastewater flows help defer the need for costly expansion of the capacities of our raw water supplies, water treatment plant, and wastewater treatment plant.
 More efficient use of water also helps reduce costs for energy and chemicals for water supply, drinking water treatment and water distribution, and wastewater collection and treatment. - Based on current demands, we believe we have sufficient raw water supply for the next few decades under most conditions.
-However as noted in analyses completed for the update of our Long-Range Water Supply Plan (LRWSP), we are vulnerable during droughts.
-The LRWSP recommends that we work with the City of Durham, Town of Pittsboro, and Chatham County on a new intake and transmission infrastructure on the western side of Jordan Lake (group known as Western Intake Partnership), and this project is factored into our current capital improvements program (CIP).
-This infrastructure is difficult and costly to expand once constructed.
-This partnership will secure our allocation of water from Jordan Lake to use during extended droughts or operational emergencies and meet our long-term needs. - Based on current demands and projections, we do not anticipate needing to expand the hydraulic capacity of the water or wastewater plant for several decades. - There are upcoming regulations we are tracking that may require significant investments of capital and/or staff to ensure we meet all regulatory requirements.
-These include proposed drinking water compliance standards for per- and poly-fluoroalkyl substances (PFAS) and identifying and replacing any potential lead service lines in our community.
+However as noted in analyses completed for the July 2022 update of our Long-Range Water Supply Plan (LRWSP), we are vulnerable during droughts.
+The LRWSP recommends that we work with the City of Durham, Town of Pittsboro, and Chatham County (group known as Western Intake Partnership or WIP) on a new intake and transmission infrastructure on the western side of Jordan Lake.
+This partnership will secure access to our allocation of water from Jordan Lake to use during extended droughts or operational emergencies and meet our long-term needs.
+Given our current water demand weighed against our available supply, OWASA has decided to delay our full participation and partnership in the WIP to invest in more urgently needed projects.
+OWASA will fully join the WIP closer to the time when water from Jordan Lake will be needed on a regular basis. - Based on current demands and projections, we do not anticipate needing to expand the hydraulic capacity of the water or wastewater plants for several decades. - There are recent regulations that will require significant investments of capital and/or staff to ensure we meet all regulatory requirements.
+These include the upcoming drinking water compliance standards for per- and poly-fluoroalkyl substances (PFAS) and the requirement to identify and replace certain galvanized service lines in our community as part of the Lead and Copper Rule Revisions (LCRR) and Lead and Copper Rule Improvements (LCRI).